White apologizes for comments on sexual misconduct lawsuit

 The lawsuit included screengrabs of text messages allegedly sent by White asking about the haircut and suggesting she wear a provocative outfit.

 Bad Things signed with Warner Bros.
 Records in 2013.
-The rock group released a self-titled album in January of 2014 and toured briefly.
+The group released a self-titled album in January 2014 and toured briefly.

 Praise for White’s performance in Pyeongchang caught backfire on social media at a time when (hash)MeToo and other movements are calling for more accountability about harassment and abuse.